th7mo/notes/rekordbox.md

 'Synchronize Playlists With a Device' checkbox in the right top of the popup dialog.

-To sync changes made with the DJ equipment (like new hot ques) click the 'Cue Grid Info' arrow pointing towards the 'Rekordbox' column.
+To sync changes made with the DJ equipment (like new [Hot Cues](hot-cues)) click the 'Cue Grid Info' arrow pointing towards the 'Rekordbox' column.

 Always properly eject the USB drive when finished with exporting to the USB drive because the data in the drive might corrupt if abruptly detached.
 To eject